anantSinghCross/poems_categorisation_neural_networks/README.md

 ### Conclusion

 The model gives an accuracy that varies from ***71.55%*** to ***72.3%*** which I think is fair enough for a model this simple and for a dataset this limited.
 But is this accuracy good enough?
-Probably not, but the model can definitely be improved using various other layers.
+Probably not, but the model can definitely be improved using various other layers and a better dataset.

 There are three categories of poems in the dataset.
-So, even if a person randomly guesses the categories his probability of being accurate will be *33.33%* and the model gives an accuracy of ***72%*** so we can say that model is performing a
-significantly good categorization.
+So, even if a person randomly guesses the categories his probability of being accurate will be *33.33%* and the model gives an accuracy of ***72%*** so we can say that model is performing a  significantly good categorization.

+#### Note

+I haven't deployed this model but I probably will in the near future.